O R D E R D E S K

 Ireland & Northern Ireland

-Genealogy & History
+Genealogy & History Resources

-By: Charles A. Hanna
+By Charles A. Hanna

 This unusual term [Scotch-Irish] refers to those Presbyterian Scots who settled in Ulster (modern-day Northern Ireland) during the seventeenth century.
 From these 200,000 original settlers, up to 2 million of their descendants eventually reached North America.